 Show Control Panel in Win+X Menu

-What is Win+X Menu?
+You must be wondering what is Win+X Menu?

-If you know, the control panel has been replaced with Windows Settings in the Win+X menu starting from Windows 10 insider preview (build 14942).
+The old control panel has been replaced with Windows Settings in the Win+X menu starting from Windows 10 insider preview (build 14942).

-Check the image below.
+Check out the image below.

 This article will show you how to add a control panel on the Win+X menu in Windows 10?